Code-Institute-Submissions/TheGameOfSnake/TESTING.md

 ### Swipe control feature

-- the swipe control can be selected
+- the swipe control can be selected - OK
-- swiping right snake direction should be change to right, when snake moves vertical
+- swiping right snake direction should be change to right, when snake moves vertical - OK
-- swiping left snake direction should be change to left, when snake moves vertical
+- swiping left snake direction should be change to left, when snake moves vertical - OK
-- swiping up snake direction should be change to up, when snake moves horizontal
+- swiping up snake direction should be change to up, when snake moves horizontal - OK
-- swiping down snake direction should be change to down, when snake moves horizontal
+- swiping down snake direction should be change to down, when snake moves horizontal - OK
-- swipe same direction, nothing should change
+- swipe same direction, nothing should change - OK
-- swipe opposite direction, nothing shoul change
+- swipe opposite direction, nothing shoul change - OK

 ![Browse](https://github.com/Dutchie1990/TheGameOfSnake/blob/main/docs/misc/testing-swipe-control/swipe-control-1.gif)